Visa processing times may take longer from December 2018!

 Immigration New Zealand has updated the expected processing times on 5 December 2018.

-Unfortunately, this news is not good for migrants and New Zealand employers!
+Unfortunately, this news is not ideal for migrants and New Zealand employers!

 What does "visa processing times" mean?